dnhkng/GlaDOS/README.md

 4. If you find you are getting stuck in loops, as GLaDOS is hearing herself speak, you have two options:
    1. Solve this by upgrading your hardware.
 You need to you either headphone, so she can't physically hear herself, or a conference-style room microphone/speaker.
 These have hardware sound cancellation, and prevent these loops.
    2. Disable voice interruption.
 This means neither you nor GLaDOS can interrupt when GLaDOS is speaking.
-To do this, edit the `glados_config.yaml`, and change `interruptible:` to  `false`.
+To accomplish this, edit the `glados_config.yaml`, and change `interruptible:` to  `false`.

 # Windows Run